-How does it work?
+How does Shared Ownership work?

-As the leasholder you will be responsible for repairs inside the property and the housing association will take care of the outside.
+Although the housing association may have shares of up to 75% in your home, you will become the owner of the lease.
+As the leaseholder, you will be responsible for repairs inside the property and the housing association will take care of the outside.
 To cover any costs that might be necessary for outside work, you will need to pay a service charge, which will be charged on a monthly basis.
 It is a good idea to ask how much the service charge might be before you sign on the dotted line.